 It is against the law for any person who has been ordered deported or removed from the United States by the Immigration & Naturalization Service to re-enter the United States without the expressed consent of the U.S. Attorney General for a prescribed period of time (generally five to twenty years)

-Operating a motor vehicle under the influence of drugs or alcohol (DUI)
+Operating or Driving a motor vehicle under the influence of drugs or alcohol (OUI / DUI)

 In general it is unlawful to operate a motor vehicle on a public road or way while under the influence of intoxicating liquor, marijuana, narcotic drugs, depressants, or stimulant substances.